Last Updated: June 3, 2026

 Select the New button.

 This is going to be a Single view.
-A Combination view is a view that is a split window with a view on the top and bottom of the window.
+A Combination view is a split window with views on both the top and bottom.

 Name the new view PERT View.
-Spell and space the name correctly because we are going to use the view in a macro.
+Spell and space the name correctly because we will use the view in a macro.

-The first decision is what type of view or screen to base this new view on.
-We are going to use the Gantt Chart screen but look at the list.
-There are 17 different types of views in Microsoft Project and you can create more than enough views based on these 17 different types.
+The first decision is what type of view or screen to use for this new view.
+We will use the Gantt Chart screen, but look at the list.
+Microsoft Project has 17 different types of views, and there is no practical limit to the number of views based on these 17 types.

 For this new view, select the PERT Table, the No Group Group, and the All Tasks filter and Show in menu.

-When finished, Click OK to save this new view, and then Apply.
+When finished, Click OK to save this new view, then Apply the view.

 Tip